unboxed/bops/README.md

 Versions 5+ of the [devise-two-factor](https://github.com/tinfoil/devise-two-factor) gem uses a single [Rails 7+ encrypted attribute](https://edgeguides.rubyonrails.org/active_record_encryption.html) named `otp_secret` to store the OTP secret in the database table

-Add in ./config/credentials a `development.key` (which can be found in 1password) or set a `RAILS_MASTER_KEY` env variable either natively or as part of `docker-compose.yml` with this value to enable 2FA to work in development.

-This key is set as an env `RAILS_MASTER_KEY` in production.
 See the [BOPS Terraform](https://github.com/unboxed/bops-terraform) repo for more information about BOPS infrastructure.

 ## OS maps